Senet: History

-Gameplay

-Unfortunately, due to the game falling out of use during the Roman period, the exact detailed rules of play are relatively unknown.
+Senet was rediscovered and reintroduced to the world by Egyptologists during archaeological excavations in Egypt in the 1930s.
+As no complete record of the game's rules survived, the Swiss archaeologist Gustave Jéquier analyzed recovered senet boards and artistic depictions of senet to devise a conjectural set of rules for the game, which precipitated the initial revival of senet in the modern era.
+The Jéquier rules were eventually replaced by alternative sets of rules that were reconstructed in the latter half of the 20th century by the Canadian historian R. C. Bell and the American archaeologist Dr. Timothy Kendall.
+Various other Egyptologists have proposed additional rule sets over the years, but these have generally been discredited by subsequent archaeological findings.

+Rules

+Equipment

-The senet board itself was usually constructed out of wood, ivory, faience or some combination of these materials, and the layout of the board was a grid of 30 squares, arranged in three rows of ten.
-A complete senet game set would have contained a distinct set of pawns for each of the two players.
+The senet board itself was usually constructed out of wood, ivory, faience, or some combination of these materials, and the layout of the board was a grid of 30 squares, called "houses", arranged in three rows of ten.
+A complete senet game set would have contained a distinct set of five pawns for each of the two players.
 At least by the New Kingdom, these pieces were in the form of hounds or dog-headed figurines.
-Through most of the game's 2000-year history, the senet boards themselves would indicate the direction of play, usually from the top left corner and indicated by the decorations on the spaces, with the last five squares were often the most decorated on the board.
+Through most of the game's 2,000-year history, the senet boards themselves would indicate the direction of play, usually from the top left corner and indicated by the decorations on the spaces.
+The last five squares were often the most decorated on the board.
 The decorations on the last five squares were unique, usually having a mark related to goodness or an aquatic reference on them.

+Original rules

+Due to the game falling out of use during the Roman period, the exact original rules of senet are not known.

-At least by the New Kingdom in Egypt (1550–1077 BCE), the game reflected the concept of the ka passing through the duat - represented in the game by the spaces connecting the individual to different stages of their lives.
+At least by the New Kingdom in Egypt (1550–1077 BCE), the game reflected the concept of the ka passing through the duat—represented in the game by the spaces connecting the individual to different stages of their lives.
 This connection is made in the Great Game Text, which appears in a number of papyri, as well as the appearance of markings of religious significance on senet boards themselves.

-Modern Interpretation
+Modern rules

 Although details of the original game rules are a subject of some conjecture, historians Timothy Kendall and R. C. Bell have made their own reconstructions of the game rules.
 These rules are based on snippets of texts that span over a thousand years, over which time gameplay is likely to have changed.
 Therefore, it is unlikely these rules reflect the exact course of ancient Egyptian gameplay.
 However, their rules have been adopted by sellers of modern senet sets.

-Various other Egyptologists have also tried to reconstruct the game, however frequently these are discredited with more archaeological research/finds regarding the subject.